 It attributed the fall in net profit to a decrease in income from dividends, associates and joint ventures, as well as other income.
 The company also cited an increase in finance charges as another cause for its negative performance, which offset an increase in gains on investments and lower costs.

-Saudi companies issue brief earnings statements early in each reporting period before publishing more detailed results later.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Saudi companies issue brief earnings statements early in each reporting period before publishing more detailed results later.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.